 Feed small snacks during the day to give their system some sustenance.

-Depending on your dog's age, weight, metabolism, and activity level, the general guideline is around 1-3% of their body weight.
+The general guideline is around 1-3% of their body weight for healthy adult dogs, depending on your dog's age, weight, metabolism, and activity level.
 But this can fluctuate.
-It's essential to keep in mind that every dog is different and you must cater to their individual needs.
-The amount fed will change depending on the dog’s activity level, age, metabolism & more.
+It's essential to keep in mind that every dog is different, and you must cater to their individual needs.
+The amount fed will change depending on the dog's activity level, age, metabolism & more.
 Here is a calorie calculator for a general estimate on how much to feed.

 There are many places to source raw food nowadays.
 Great strategies to find great deals are joining local raw feeding Facebook groups and finding any Co-ops near you.
 You can also source locally from grocery stores, Asian grocery stores, and more.
 Here is a sourcing series to guide you and a compiled list of raw feeding suppliers.

-Many dogs are picky with organs at first.
+Many dogs are picky with organs at first due to the texture & unfamiliarity.
 For this, it is recommended to change the texture of the slimy organs.
-Freezing or lightly searing organs can change the smell, texture, and taste of dogs and entice them to eat it.
+Freezing or lightly searing organs can change the smell, texture, and taste of dogs and entice them to eat them.
 Eventually, this technique can be phased out as the dog adjusts to the organs.

 The “perfect poo” is something that all raw feeders are familiar with as it shows how well the dog is adapting to the food and if any adjustments need to be made.
 On a scale from 1-10, 1 being a puddle and 10 being a cigar, a healthy raw fed poop should look like a 7-10.
 A raw fed poop will be like a small cigar with no smell and relatively small.
 A kibble-fed stool will be more of a 3-4 and look like soft serve, be big, and very smelly.
 Be aware when a dog in transitioning stools is loose.